mcuevas-olin/WebDevFinal/README.md

 - The `ParentComponent` manages the `selectedColor` state and passes it down to `Component1` and `Component2` as props.
 - Whenever the color changes, the `handleColorChange` function updates the `selectedColor` state in the parent component.
-- The `color` prop received by `Component1` and `Component2` is used to dynamically apply styles, changing their appearance based on the selected color.
+- The `color` prop received by `Component1` and `Component2` is used to dynamically apply styles.

 This way, a change in the color picker component in the parent component will automatically propagate down to all child components, updating their appearance accordingly.
+In addition,

+A similar logic will be applied for the other stylistic choices that the user will be able to modify in the private editing website.